• Skip to primary navigation

 It’s why so many Italians (and Italians in North America) have fond memories of this pastina recipe.
 It reminds them of their childhood, and the comfort they found in every spoonful.

 The flavors of the broth are rich, warm, with hints of the vegetables, chicken, and herbs.
-When combined with pastina, you get a satisfying soup that is healthy and appetizing!
-It’s truly a reminder that when you’re seeking comfort, pastina chicken soup is just a bowl away.
+When combined with pastina, you get a seriously satisfying soup.
+It's truly a reminder that when you’re seeking comfort, pastina chicken soup is just a bowl away.

 Jump to: